 In downtown on snowy days, on-street parking will be prohibited between midnight and 6 a.m. so parking bays can be plowed out.
 New signs have been installed in the downtown, indicating this rule within the boundaries of Maple to Division and I-90 to the Spokane River.
+Vehicles are subject to towing during noticed events.
 Notification of those parking restrictions will be sent to media and be available through 3-1-1.
 The City has some parking options for snow days under the freeway, particularly for those with residential parking passes in the core.